SarahDutschke/bergfex_snowalert_part_II/README.md

   - ipykernel
   - pandas

-XXX to update

 Repository Structure
 ------------
     ├── README.md           <- top-level README file for anybody interested in this project ├── data                <- csv file, created based part I of the [project](https://github.com/SarahDutschke/bergfex_snow_alert_part_I)
     ├── notebooks           <- notebook, needed for the data preparation in Milestone 1 ├── screen_shots	  <- screenshots of the Tableau workbooks ├── environment.yml     <- environment file that lists the channels and dependencies needed for this project ├── environment2.yml    <- detailed environment file that contains specific versions used for this project